DanielL35/turtle-face-detection/README.md

 After downloading some pre-trained weights the model is trained for 100 epochs which should take about an hour in google colab.

 ## 3. Predict the polygons and save text files
-The prediction of all images was is performed and a text file with the polygon coordinates is saved for each image.
+The prediction of all images is performed and a text file with the polygon coordinates is saved for each image.

 <img src="https://user-images.githubusercontent.com/66785534/215327669-9774cd95-a5aa-4430-a994-c2e08758e809.jpeg" alt="drawing" width="400"/>
 <img src="https://user-images.githubusercontent.com/66785534/215327663-e858bfcf-3c82-4e16-855a-7eff0fe47aa5.jpeg" alt="drawing" width="400"/>